-Hazards SEES Type 1: Persistent volcanic crises in the USA: from precursors to resilience awarded by University of Hawaii System (Principal Investigator).
+Hazards SEES Type 1: Persistent volcanic crises in the USA: from precursors to resilience awarded by (Principal Investigator).
 2013 to 2015

 FRG: Collaborative Research: Prediction and Risk of Extreme Events Utilizing Mathematical Computer Models of Geophysical awarded by National Science Foundation (Principal Investigator).
 2008 to 2012

 SCREMS: Distributed Environments for Stochastic Computation awarded by National Science Foundation (Co-Principal Investigator).
 2004 to 2007